-Theranos – The Untold Story
+Theranos – Untold Perspectives

 David Taylor is the founder of Taylor Strategic PC, a risk and crisis management law firm.
 He served from 2016-2018 as General Counsel (and ultimately CEO) of Theranos, Inc. Hired to address the tech company’s high-profile crisis, he led a turnaround team that worked to standardize corporate governance, repair investor relations, resolve enterprise-threatening litigation and investigations and secure a $100M financing.
 He spent ten prior years litigating and negotiating complex civil and criminal matters at Munger, Tolles & Olson LLP, the Public Defender Service for the District of Columbia and Williams & Connolly LLP.
 He is a graduate of Williams College and the University of California, Berkeley School of Law.